This post contains affiliate links. If you click and purchase I may earn a small commission at no extra cost to you.

 Let Go of the Mental Loop

-The mind often tries to resolve tension by replaying it.
+Your mind often tries to resolve tension by replaying it.
 While reflection can be useful later, repeating the story immediately after conflict drains clarity.

 Call Your Attention Back to Yourself

-During moments of tension, attention often moves outward.
+During moments of tension, your attention often moves outward.
 Focus shifts toward the other person, their reactions, and the emotional weight of the interaction.

 This can be as simple as pausing and noticing where your focus has been directed, then allowing it to settle back with you.